djalbat/occam-grammar-utilities/README.md

 ```
 The `ε` definition here matches nothing and allows the right recursive rule to terminate.

-Two special cases deserve attention.
+Two special cases deserve mention.
 The first is the lack of definitions other than immediately left recursive ones.
-Consider the BNF:
+Consider:
 ```
   Y  ::=  Y "c";
 ```